The fractional Dodson diffusion equation: a new approach: Introduction

 Many experimental evidences show that, typically, in solid the diffusion coefficient depends on the temperature according to the Arrhenius law.
 Nontheless, Dodson \cite{dodson} showed that, over a certain range, the temperature varies linearly with time leading to an approximate time-dependence of the diffusivity coefficient appearing in equation \eqref{0}.
 This represents a peculiar case of diffusion equation with time-dependent diffusivity.

 In the recent papers \cite{hristov1, hristov2}, Hristov studied the time-fractional generalization of the Dodson equation, obtained by replacing the first time-derivative appearing in \eqref{0} with a fractional derivative in the sense of Caputo, Riemann-Liouville and Caputo-Fabrizio.
+In particular, in \cite{hristov1} a formal fractionalization was performed whereas, in \cite{hristov2}, a generalized version of the Dodson equation was derived starting from first principles, i.e. the mass balance equation, by means of the exponential memory approach (i.e. Caputo-Fabrizio kernel).
+Furthermore, in the latter it is shown that, for large relaxation times, the considered model reduces to the ordinary Dodson equation.

 One of the aim of these papers is, indeed, to compare the different approaches to fractional calculus and to obtain approximate solutions for the various fractionalizations of the Dodson equation.
 This problem is of particular interest since very few works on fractional diffusion equations with time-dependent diffusivity are present in the literature.
 Moreover, in this case, it is not simple to infer some exact solutions by means of standard methods like integral transforms.

 From a physical point of view, the motivation for a fractional generalization of the Dodson equation is based on heuristic and explorative arguments that aim to understand the role of memory effects in more complex diffusion problems.
 In this perspective, the study of solid materials is of particular interest due to the success of fractional models in different fields of the applied sciences, see \eg \cite{CGM, noi, AG-FCAA, MMS}.
 Moreover, according to the present literature, memory effects play a relevant role in the physics of rocks (see for example \cite{geo} and references therein).

 In this paper, we adopt an alternative approach to the time-fractional Dodson equation.
 Specifically, we consider the following generalization of Eq.~\eqref{0}